biodiversitydata-se/SOS/Docs/WfsService.md

 Filter:

-All field can be used to filter the data.
-For example, if you want to get observations for Mora municipality only the filter looks like this:
+All fields can be used to filter the data.
+For example, if you want to get only observations for Mora municipality then the filter looks like this:

 ![filterObservations1a](https://github.com/biodiversitydata-se/SOS/blob/master/Docs/Images/wfs_filterObservations1a.jpg)